-The LCD device (Liquid-Crystal Display) market has declined year by year since 2018, and was approximately US$4.8 billion in 2020 (excluding the service market).
-From 2020 to 2022, the LCD device market will be expanded with the current 10.5/11 generation production line in China.
+The LCD display (Liquid-Crystal Display) market has declined year by year since 2018, and was approximately US$4.8 billion in 2020 (excluding the service market).
+From 2020 to 2022, the LCD display market will be expanded with the current 10.5/11 generation production line in China.
 Production capacity, efficiency, and yield are mainly required for improvement, and with no demand, there are no plans for new plant constructions.
 China is the largest display equipment market, accounting for more than 70% of the global demand, followed by South Korea.

-In the development of display panel technology, the liquid crystal display (LCD) industry has entered a mature stage, and LCD investment will focus on increasing production capacity and reducing costs.
-The global demand for large-size LCD panel production capacity has increased due to the epidemic and has seen strong growth since the second quarter of 2020.
-It is estimated that the compound annual growth rate of large-size LCD panel production capacity is expected to reach 2.2% from 2020 to 2025.
+In the development of LCD display technology, the liquid crystal display (LCD) industry has entered a mature stage, and LCD investment will focus on increasing production capacity and reducing costs.
+The global demand for large-size LCD display production capacity has increased due to the epidemic and has seen strong growth since the second quarter of 2020.
+It is estimated that the compound annual growth rate of large-size LCD display production capacity is expected to reach 2.2% from 2020 to 2025.
 After LCD, the "Organic Light Emitting Diode" (OLED) technology process has become the investment focus of major manufacturers.
-Compared with LCD, OLED has the advantages of high brightness and high contrast.
+Compared with LCD display, OLED screen has the advantages of high brightness and high contrast.
 The largest application market for OLED is mobile devices such as mobile phones.
 It is estimated that the compound growth rate of mobile phone panel shipments will reach 3.1% from 2020 to 2025.
-The penetration rate of OLED panels in smart mobile devices is estimated to reach 40% by 2023, and they are expected to gradually become the mainstream of the market.
+The penetration rate of OLED screens in smart mobile devices is estimated to reach 40% by 2023, and they are expected to gradually become the mainstream of the market.
 OLED investment is estimated to have substantial growth in 2022, and the display equipment market is estimated to have only OLED equipment demand from 2023.
 After OLED, "Micro LED" is regarded as the main core product of the next generation of the display.
 Taiwan, China, Japan, and South Korea are all vying to invest, but there has not yet been a substantial technological breakthrough in mass production.
 When the technology was immature, the relay technology Mini LED was the first to be put into the terminal application market.

 Since the outbreak of COVID-19 in early 2020, it has spread from China to the world.
 Countries have successively issued a series of restrictions on traffic and implemented city closures.
 This has caused drastic changes in global economic activities, and most commercial activities have been suspended.
 However, because of the traffic ban, the demand for the housing has increased.
 The demand for TVs, computer screens, laptops, and lithographic plates has increased, but the mobile phone application market has shown a downward trend.
-The global production demand for large-size LCD panels (diagonal 9 inches or above) has increased due to the epidemic.
-It is predicted that the compound annual growth rate of large-size LCD panel production capacity from 2020 to 2025 is estimated to be 2.2%, which is due to the average size of TV panels increasing.
-The expansion is expected to bring a compound annual growth rate of more than 3% to the demand for large-size LCD panels.
+The global production demand for large-size LCD display (diagonal 9 inches or above) has increased due to the epidemic.
+It is predicted that the compound annual growth rate of large-size LCD display production capacity from 2020 to 2025 is estimated to be 2.2%, which is due to the average size of TV panels increasing.
+The expansion is expected to bring a compound annual growth rate of more than 3% to the demand for large-size LCD display.

 Due to the increase in panel demand due to the epidemic, China panel makers have actively increased production capacity.
 At the same time, they have begun consolidation and continue to expand the production capacity of 10.5/11 generation panels.
 The combined production capacity of the two major China panel companies is expected to reach a nearly doubled influence by 2025 from 24.5% in 2019.
 South Korean panels have lost the capacity of China panel makers.
-They will focus on the small and medium-sized AMOLED (Active-Matrix Organic Light-Emitting Diode) market and confirm their exit from the large-size LCD market, allowing China panel makers to account for nearly 60% of the production capacity.
+They will focus on the small and medium-sized AMOLED display (Active-Matrix Organic Light-Emitting Diode) and confirm their exit from the large-size LCD market, allowing China panel makers to account for nearly 60% of the production capacity.
 This dominant position is gradually taking shape.

-Promoted by government policies and plans, China has invested heavily in the production of high-generation LCD panels, while South Korean manufacturers have fully invested in the new display technology of OLED.
+Promoted by government policies and plans, China has invested heavily in the production of high-generation LCD displays, while South Korean manufacturers have fully invested in the new technology of OLED screens.
 This high investment equipment for three consecutive years; from 2016 to 2018, has created a peak in equipment investment.
 After two years of good performance in the display application market, and high return on investment, the US-China trade war in 2019 has had a great impact on the display equipment market.
 In the face of an unclear market, display investment plans underway will be reduced or even suspended.
-Suspension, especially in OLED equipment (Organic Light-Emitting Diode) investment is significant.
+Suspension, especially in OLED screen (Organic Light-Emitting Diode) investment is significant.
 As the process technology and yield rate of OLED are not as mature and stable as LCD, when the application market prospect is chaotic, investment plans will naturally be affected.
-In 2019, compared with 2018, the investment in OLED equipment was reduced by 56%.
+In 2019, compared with 2018, the investment in OLED screen was reduced by 56%.
 The investment in LCD equipment decreased slightly by 4%.
 China’s large-generation (10.5 and 11-generation) LCD factory construction plans had already been launched and continued in 2019, even during the US-China trade war.
 Under this atmosphere, the procurement of key equipment did not stop.

 With the current global development of display equipment technology, although Japan has mastered key display manufacturing processes, including exposure, etching, coating, and especially OLED evaporation, Japanese manufacturers have especially become important suppliers of mass production equipment.
 However, South Korea has gradually risen to attack the market in recent years.
 In 2020, four of the world's top ten display equipment suppliers were South Korean manufacturers.
 In 2020, the epidemic pushed up the demand for display equipment, but the sales value of Japan’s production declined by 18%.
 While Japan’s market share in OLED manufacturing declined from 40% to 27.5% in 2019, South Korea took control of nearly 80% of the global market.
 South Korea is actively establishing an upstream industrial chain, including display materials and equipment, and has gradually taken a large share of the Japan market.